Making learning more real for students allows them to learn better and changes the school culture.

 However, the most significant changes happened when the school district began to allocate funding previously earmarked for library books to the NCHS makerspace.
 Luhtala and Burns collaborated with the NCHS CTE interior design class on a design challenge project that focused on the makerspace overall area, materials, signage, and work stations while keeping spatial planning and traffic flow in mind.
 The students’ simple design became the inspiration for profound changes in the makerspace including rolling carts, foldable tables, whiteboard walls, and the reorganization of materials and supplies.

-During the first year, the makerspace was stocked with basic craft and recycled materials such as butcher-block paper, markers, and Legos.
+During the first year, the makerspace was stocked with basic craft and recycled materials such as butcher-block paper, markers, and LEGOs.
 By the second year, when the types of makerspace materials increased to 80, Luhtala and Burns painstakingly organized, labeled, and categorized these materials into alphabetized bins.
-However, they began to think about not only the organizational part of these materials but how to get students to plan their projects before they come to the makerspace.
+However, they began to think about not only the organizational part of these materials but how to get students to plan their projects before they came to the makerspace.
 By creating a worksheet template, students spend less time deciding on materials and more time on making.
 They also wanted to encourage students to take ownership of the space and put elements back in an organized manner.
 Larger labels were put on material bins, supply carts got wheels, and installed pegboards were hung with frequently used materials such as pencils, erasers, scissors, and paper.
 By organizing the materials by workflow, such as coding, circuitry, and electronics; needlecraft; and 2D and 3D elements, Luhtala and Burns discovered that the materials used the least amount of time were the most expensive materials.

 Impact of Transformation